Requirements for filing in Japan

 Shared vision is created only through genuine communication with clients.
 When we understand our clients we contribute our thought, and new IP strategies are created.
 With this new vision, new energy starts its life.
 We enjoy moving with our clients toward this new vision!

-.
+If you require any more information or have any questions, please feel free to contact us.
 We welcome the challenge of difficult issues and the setting of new standards.